Queen Letizia of Spain

 Letizia Ortiz Rocasolano (/es/; born 15 September 1972) is Queen of Spain as the wife of King Felipe VI.

 Letizia was born in Oviedo, Asturias.
 She worked as a journalist for ABC and EFE before becoming a news anchor at CNN+ and Televisión Española.
-In 1998, she married Alonso Guerrero Pérez; they divorced the following year.
+In 1998, she married writer Alonso Guerrero Pérez; they divorced the following year.
 In 2004, Letizia married Felipe, then Prince of Asturias as the son and heir apparent of King Juan Carlos I. The couple have two daughters, Leonor and Sofía.
 As Princess of Asturias, Letizia represented her father-in-law in Spain and abroad.
 On Juan Carlos's abdication in June 2014, Felipe became king, making Letizia queen consort.

 As the consort of the ruling monarch, Letizia has no constitutional functions of her own and it is constitutionally prohibited for her to assume any, unless she assumes the role of regent.
-The Queen performs public commitments representing the Crown, often with her husband, but she is focused on being the patron, president or member of numerous charities and organizations, and she is the visible face of the Spanish international cooperation, often traveling around the world supervising and promoting it.
+The Queen performs public commitments representing the Crown, often with her husband, but she is focused on being the patron, president or member of numerous charities and organizations, and she is the visible face of the Spanish Agency for International Development and Cooperation (AECID), often traveling around the world supervising and promoting it.